China profile

 Because of official censorship, Weibo is losing some of its appeal as a forum where relatively uncensored news can be shared.

-WeChat, Tencent's take on the WhatsApp instant messenger, had more than 900 million active users worldwide by September 2017.
-It is the top social media platform in China.
+WeChat, Tencent's take on the WhatsApp instant messenger, has the largest number of domestic users of any social media service in China.

 China has the world's largest online video market.
 Streaming platforms, including market leader iQiyi, Youku Tudou and Sohu have a huge following and pose a challenge to traditional TV.